reverbdotcom/reverb-magento/README.md

 * If you don't already have make & model fields in your magento installation, you can add them by using the Catalog->Attributes section to add two new fields (for example, "reverb_make" and "reverb_model").
 Then go to Catalog->Attributes->Attribute Sets and add those fields into your default attribute set so they appear on every product.
 Finally, go to (System->Configuration->Reverb Configuration) and map the make and model fields to your newly created fields.

-* **Orders are synced only 24 hours into the past** if you just installed the extension and want to sync older orders, please edit the file at app/code/community/Reverb/ReverbSync/Helper/Orders/Retrieval/Creation.php and change MINUTES_IN_PAST_FOR_CREATION_QUERY to the number in minutes you want to go into the past.
-For 3 days, use 3 * 60 * 24 = 4320

 ## Installation: Part 1 - Install the App